vircadia/vircadia-native-core/tools/qt-builder/README.md

 * `7z a -ttar qt5-install-5.15.2-windows.tar qt5-install`
 * `7z a -tgzip qt5-install-5.15.2-windows.tar.gz qt5-install-5.15.2-windows.tar`

-Upload qt5-install-5.15.2-windows.tar.gz to the Amazon S3 vircadia-public bucket, under the dependencies/vckpg directory.
+Upload qt5-install-5.15.2-windows.tar.gz to vircadia IPFS gateway server (ipfs.vircadia.dev) and add/pin it.
+Update `cmake/ExternalAssetsConfig.cmake`
-Update hifi_vcpkg.py to use this new URL.
+to use this new CID and SHA512/MD5 chacksums.
 Additionally, you should make a small change to any file in the vircadia/cmake/ports directory to force the re-download of the qt-install.tar.gz during the build process for Vircadia.

 #### Preparing Symbols